MicrosoftDocs/azure-reference-other/studio-module-reference/import-from-documentdb.md

 3. When configuration is complete, to actually copy the data into your experiment, right-click the module, and select **Run Selected**.

+> [!TIP]
-If you need to edit an existing data connection, the wizard loads all previous configuration details so that you don't have to start again from scratch.
+> If you need to edit an existing data connection, the wizard loads all previous configuration details.
+You don't have to start again from scratch.

 ### Manually set properties in the Import Data module